 Uniform Fiduciary Standard Ignites Fierce Debate: Two Camps and Countless Fundamental Questions – Part 1

 Raging in the financial services industry today is a fiery debate over whether investment advisers and broker-dealers (BD’s) should be held to a uniform fiduciary standard and what that standard should be.
-Though the line between the two camps is not always easy to draw, advocates are commonly seen as taking an investor-centric perspective with less regard to impact on the industry, and critics are commonly seen as taking an industry-centric perspective with less regard to impact on the investor.
+Though the line between the two camps is not always easy to draw, advocates are commonly seen as taking an investor-centric perspective with less regard to the impact on the industry, and critics are commonly seen as taking an industry-centric perspective with less regard to the impact on the investor.
 It’s obvious that the public should be protected, but protecting the investor may be contingent on a BD business model that maintains investor access to a broad choice of solutions without driving up costs.

 Impact on investors and financial professionals